HumanCellAtlas/data-store/README.md

 #### Populate test data

-To run the tests, test fixture data must be setup using the following command.
+To run the tests, test fixture data must be set up using the following command.
 **This command will completely empty the given buckets** before populating them with test fixture data, please ensure the correct bucket names are provided.